opedrosiqueira/CompetitiveProgramming/README.md

 # Python solutions to UVa Online Judge exercises

-Contains input and output examples
+Also contains input and output examples